 Speeding and Reckless Driving Attorney Toms River NJ

 Traffic violation charges such as speeding, reckless driving, driving without insurance, driving with a suspended license, and leaving the scene of an accident are also heard and decided in municipal court.
-Penalties range from monetary fines and possible points on your license for speeding tickets, to steep penalties, revocation of license, and even jail time for repeat offenses of reckless driving and driving on a suspended license.
+Penalties range from monetary fines and possible points on your license for speeding tickets, to steep fines and penalties, revocation of license, and even jail time for repeat offenses of reckless driving and driving on a suspended license.

-Disorderly Persons Offense Lawyer Jackson NJ
+Disorderly Persons Offense Lawyer Point Pleasant NJ

 The most common offenses to be heard in municipal court that are not related to motor vehicle charges are disorderly persons and petty disorderly persons offense.
 The most important affect a disorderly persons conviction can have on you is the conviction being a part of your public record, appearing on any criminal background check conducted in your name.
 This is why it is extremely important that, if you are facing a disorderly persons charge, that you retain experienced Ocean County representation.